 - Part 3.
 Extra Knowledge about iMovie Input File

-In this part, I'm going to introduce you to the “Fast Forward” feature of iMovie.
-This basically means that we’ll be learning how to speed up video on iMovie app.
-Let’s get started!
+In this part, I'm going to introduce you to the "Fast Forward" feature of iMovie.
+This means that we'll be learning how to speed up the video on the iMovie app.
+Let's get started!